 Throughout all books marking codes, spelling, punctuation and grammatical errors should be identified and corrected as next steps, in purple pen.
-Feedback and comments are to be given to individual children as needed.
+Feedback and comments are to be given to individual children as needed (and in an ability-appropriate way) and positive recognition given as a marked comment in longer pieces of writing.
 If challenge is sufficient in the lesson and children are achieving the learning objective then next steps are not needed.
 Teachers must ensure that they note any misconceptions or misunderstandings when evaluating lessons on plans and that any next steps given are followed up.
 This may take the form of a fluid group working with either the teacher or TA the next day.